 Just because you aren’t sick right now doesn’t mean you shouldn’t start trying to help your body ward those germs off now.
 Make sure you stay hydrated and drink plenty of water.

-– Eat right.
 Eat antioxidant rich foods like whole grain cereals and artichokes and foods packed with omega-3 fatty acids like salmon.
 These foods protect your body’s tissues against inflammation and enhance immune function.

 Any kind of moderate exercise like going for a walk with your children can improve lung and immune function.

 This can be really hard with children who are in school or at place like the playground often.
 If anything, try to teach your children to stay three feet away from people who are coughing and sneezing.
 As a rule of thumb, try to keep your kids home when they are sick, and hopefully other parents will do the same!

 Keeping your kids well rested and making sure they are not skimping on sleep will assure that they are less likely to become sick, and if they do catch something, they will recover faster.

 Washing hands isn’t something you should do only after you go to the bathroom.
 You should make a point of washing your hands regularly throughout the day to get rid of any germs you may have picked up.
 Teaching your children good hand washing habits from an early age is essential in keeping them healthy and germ free.

 Humid air is known to kill flu and other viruses.
 Keep the humidity level between 40-60%.